Mahasvan/AutoMailer/README.md

 ### 4. Session Management

-AutoMailer tracks which recipients have already been emailed in a session.
+SmartMailer tracks which recipients have already been emailed in a session.
 If you run the script again with the same session name, only new recipients will be emailed.

 ## Logging